naveen1994rai/CalculatorLibrary/README.md

 ## Memory register
 18. Store a value in memory
-19. Clear the memory
+19. Display the memory register
 20. Remove the value stored in memory register.
-21. Use stored value for calculations
+21. Use stored value for calculations (add/sub)

 ## Generate Reports
 22. Generate reports for given day.